iftechfoundation/ifarchive-ifmap-py/README.md

 December 2019: Renamed md5-cache.txt to checksum-cache.txt and moved it to the archive root.
 Simplified the arguments a bit (--dest is usually not needed).
 Updated everything to use the new Markdown-based Index format.

+October 2023: Directories can now have metadata, just like files.
+Support the "ifwiki" metadata line.